MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 ## Configure client-side code to get an access token

 Your app user must give consent to Teams for using the Teams identity token to get user-level permission.
-Azure AD receives the user's identity token (ID token) and sends an access token to Teams.
+Azure AD receives the app user's Teams identity token (ID token) and sends an access token to Teams.

 - **ID token**: An ID token is granted for a user when they have been verified successfully.
 It's used to cache user profile information.
-Teams uses this token to pre-fetch the access token for the user who is currently logged into Teams.
+Teams uses this token to pre-fetch the access token for the app user who is currently logged into Teams.
-- **Access token**: An access token is an artifact contains user identity and permission scopes.
+- **Access token**: An access token is an artifact that contains app user's identity and permission scopes.
 For enabling SSO in tab, it's granted through Azure AD.

-To achieve this access, your app code must make a call to Teams for getting an access token for the current Teams user.
+To achieve app access for the current Teams user, your client-side code must make a call to Teams for getting an access token.

 ### Client-side code to obtain access token